vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/056/04_ni_ye.md

 What then does the simile in b have to do with this?
 Even unruly oxen are unlikely to dissolve trees.
 Because the images don’t easily harmonize, I now think that the simile in b should go with the 2nd hemistich: unruly oxen can cause the ground to shake.
 This is somewhat difficult to convey in tr. -- I might rearrange it to “like oxen averse to the yoke / they shake …” The phrase gā́vaḥ … durdhúraḥ echoes dudhró gaúḥ of 3d phonologically, even though the adjectives are entirely unrelated.

-As often Ge takes cid in c as a simile marker, a function for which there is no good evidence.
+As often Geldner takes cid in c as a simile marker, a function for which there is no good evidence.